How to swap or exchange objects in Java?

 Let’s say we have a class called “Car” with some attributes.
 And we create two objects of Car, say car1 and car2, how to exchange the data of car1 and car2?

-A Simple Solution is to swap members.
-For example, if the class Car has only one integer attribute say “no” (car number), we can swap cars by simply swapping the members of two cars.
+Here we will be simply swapping members for which let us directly take a sample ‘Car’ illustration with which we will play.
+So if the class ‘Car’ has only one integer attribute say “no” (car number), we can swap cars by simply swapping the members of two cars.

 c1.no = 2 c2.no = 1